Pumpkin Pie Dip

 • To make this more like a traditional pumpkin pie, you might want to leave off the top layer of marshmallows and add a layer of cool whip instead.
 Whipped cream would give it a lighter feel!
 This is an especially great change if you're looking to serve your pumpkin pie dip cold.

-• For an easy substitute, change the white chocolate layer by simply using a bottled caramel sauce.
+• For an easy shortcut, change the white chocolate & marshmallow layer by simply using a bottled caramel sauce.

 • Add some more spice over your marshmallows by sprinkling with pumpkin pie spice, nutmeg, or ground cloves.